weiglemc/weiglemc.github.io/_pages/academic-integrity.md

 * Unless explicitly specified, written assignments are expected to be in your own words.
 * Giving unauthorized assistance is just as much of an offense as receiving unauthorized assistance.

-See ODU’s official [Code of Student Content](https://www.odu.edu/content/dam/odu/offices/bov/policies/1500/BOV1530.pdf) (pdf) for more information on the specific university policies and procedures.
+See ODU’s official [Code of Student Content](https://www.odu.edu/about/policiesandprocedures/bov/bov1500/1530) for more information on the specific university policies and procedures.
 Here are a couple of important notes from that document:
 * “Students found responsible for an academic integrity violation will normally have a notation placed on the student’s academic transcript.”
-* “Faculty who suspect a graduate student may have violated one or more standards of Academic Integrity should consult with the [Office of Student Conduct & Academic Integrity](https://www.odu.edu/oscai), as *graduate students are normally reviewed for suspension or expulsion, even for a first Academic integrity violation*.”
+* “Faculty who suspect a graduate student may have violated one or more standards of Academic Integrity should consult with the [Office of Student Accountability & Academic Integrity](https://www.odu.edu/student-conduct-academic-integrity), as *graduate students are normally reviewed for suspension or expulsion, even for a first Academic integrity violation*.”

 ***You have been warned.
 You are responsible for knowing the rules or asking for clarification.***